Oasia Hotel Downtown: Awards

 Since its completion, the building has received a number of architectural recognition from different bodies.

 In 2017, it received a Green Good Design Award from the European Centre for Architecture Art Design and Urban Studies and the Chicago Athenaeum, a Singapore Good Design Mark Platinum award from the Design Business Chamber Singapore, and was also named Building of The Year at the Singapore Institute of Architects Architectural Design Awards.
 The hotel was also the recipient of the Urban Land Institute's 2017-2018 Global Awards for Excellence.
 The hotel won for its facade which is filled with greenery and stood out among Singapore's concrete, steel, and glass buildings.

 In 2018, the Council on Tall Buildings and Urban Habitat gave the building the year's Best Tall Building Worldwide honour, as well as the Best Tall Building Asia and Australasia.
 The building was the recipient of the Design of the Year 2018 award conferred by The President*s Design Award (P*DA), Singapore’s highest honour for designers and designs across all disciplines.

 A postage stamp depicting the hotel was issued by the Singapore Post in 2021, as part of a commemorative set themed after Singapore buildings with prominent terraced or vertical gardens.

-In popular culture

-The hotel is featured in HBO series Westworld, as part of the third season.